-- Council receives the cost estimation for the installation of manually retractable bollards on the intersections of Old Perth Rd from Guildford Road to James Street; and - It be noted that Officers recommend that bollards not be installed in Old Perth Road from Guildford Road to James Street, as there is no effective cost reduction for the implementation of traffic management for events.
+- 1. Council receives the cost estimation for the installation of manually retractable bollards on the intersections of Old Perth Rd from Guildford Road to James Street; and - 2.
+It be noted that Officers recommend that bollards not be installed in Old Perth Road from Guildford Road to James Street, as there is no effective cost reduction for the implementation of traffic management for events. - 3.
+The installation of bollards be reconsidered in future place making/streetscaping projects along Old Perth Road.

-6.4 Bus Shelter Installation opportunity, Penzance Street, James Street and Devon Road (TRAF/MAINT/3 - Phillip Adams, A/Manager Assets and Nicole Baxter, Engineering Design Officer
+10.5 Bus Shelter Installation - Penzance Street, James Street and Devon Road (TRAF/MAINT/3 - Phillip Adams, A/Manager Assets and Nicole Baxter, Engineering Design Officer